 The audit committee performed the duties laid upon it by Section 94(7) of the Companies Act 71 of 2008 as amended by holding meetings with the key role players and by the unrestricted access granted to the external auditors.
-The committee held a meeting on 26 March 2020 during which it fulfilled its responsibilities in terms the audit committee charter, in order to be able to recommend approval of the Company's financial statements to the Board.
+The committee held a meeting on 17 March 2021, 26 October 2021 and 30 March 2022 during which it fulfilled its responsibilities in terms of the audit committee charter, in order to be able to recommend approval of the Company's financial statements to the Board.